sirashton/MVPlanner/README.md

 # Project Planner VS Code Extension

 ## Overview
+It's hard to stick to a longer term action plan, especially when working with AI assistants.
+I find myself working with an AI to create a multistep plan that breaks down a big feature change, then writing this down somewhere to refer to, or sketching it out on paper.
+But what if you and your AI can be looking at the same plan, better still, what if you're just guiding the AI to build this nice structured plan?
-Project Planner is a VS Code extension designed to help developers and teams manage project tasks, visualize project plans, and integrate TODO comments with project planning.
-It aims to streamline the project management process directly within the development environment.
+MVPlanner is a VS Code extension designed to help developers and teams manage project tasks, visualize project plans, and integrate TODO comments with project planning.
+It aims to streamline the project management process directly within the development environment, visible to humans and agents alike.

 ## Key Features
-1. Interactive Plan Viewer: Visualize and edit your project plan within VS Code.
+1. Interactive Plan Viewer: Visualize sand edit your project plan within VS Code.
 2. TODO Integration: Automatically link TODO comments in your code with tasks in your project plan.
 3. Task Linting: Ensure TODOs in your code are properly tracked in the project plan.
+4. Make the plan as easy as possible for AI code assistants to edit via structure json file.

 ## High-Level Aims
 - Provide an intuitive, visual representation of project tasks and their hierarchy.